PSSRA/pssra.github.io/content/join/bylaws.md

 Pursuant to Article One, Section Three, the FTC shall take attendance at each event they sponsor and provide the list of attendees to the Secretary.

-## SECTION THREE: CHAPTER MEMBER WELFARE COMMITTEE
+## SECTION THREE: CHAPTER WELFARE COMMITTEE

-The Chapter Member Welfare Committee shall be formed as stipulated in Article One, Section Four.
-The CCC may appoint a CMWC chair (or multiple co-chairs) tasked with fielding CMWC reports and coordinating formation of CMWC(s) as needed.
-Aside from the CMWC chair(s), the committee shall be dissolved when it is determined by the CMWC or the affected person that the situation is stable.
+The Chapter Welfare Committee (CWC) shall be formed as stipulated in Article One, Section Four.
+The CCC may appoint a CWC chair (or multiple co-chairs) tasked with fielding CWC reports and coordinating formation of CWC(s) as needed.
+Aside from the CWC chair(s), the committee shall be dissolved when it is determined by the CWC or the affected person that the situation is stable.

 ## SECTION FOUR: OTHER COMMITTEES